Indistinguishable asymptotic pairs and multidimensional Sturmian configurations: Introduction

 \textbf{Structure of the article}.
 Preliminary properties of indistinguishable asymptotic pairs are presented in \Cref{sec:preliminaries}.
 In \Cref{sec:proof_of_thm_B}, we study the pattern complexity of multidimensional indistinguishable asymptotic pairs satisfying the flip condition and we prove \Cref{maintheorem:ddim-complexity-is-FminusS}.
 In \Cref{sec:multidim_sturmian}, we define characteristic Sturmian configurations in $\ZZd$ from codimension-one cut and project schemes.
 We prove that they are indistinguishable asymptotic pairs satisfying the flip condition.
 In \Cref{sec:proof_of_thm_A}, we complete the proof of \Cref{thm:multidim_sturmian_characterization}, more precisely that uniformly recurrent indistinguishable asymptotic pairs satisfying the flip condition are multidimensional Sturmian configurations.
 In the appendix (\Cref{sec:appendix}), we provide an analogous notion of indistinguishable pairs for pairs of asymptotic configurations on a countable group and provide proofs of their basic properties for further reference.

 \textbf{Acknowledgments}.
-We are very grateful to an annonymous reviewer who suggested several improvements.
-The two authors were supported by the Agence Nationale de la Recherche through the projects CODYS (ANR-18-CE40-0007) and CoCoGro (ANR-16-CE40-0005).
-S. Barbieri was also supported by the FONDECYT grant 11200037.
+We are very grateful to an anonymous reviewer who suggested several improvements.
+The two authors were supported by the Agence Nationale de la Recherche through the projects CODYS (ANR-18-CE40-0007), CoCoGro (ANR-16-CE40-0005) and IZES (ANR-22-CE40-0011).
+S. Barbieri was also supported by the FONDECYT grants 11200037 and 1240085.
 This work originated from a previous work with \v{S}.
 Starosta and a visit of the two authors in October 2019 supported by PHC Barrande, a France-Czech Republic bilateral funding and grant no. 7AMB18FR048 of MEYS of Czech Republic.